Bafbi/aurion-public-api/readme.md

 ## API

-- Get all notes of a user
+- Get all notes of a student

 ## Run the app